saltstack/salt-ci-images/README.rst

 same ``2016_3`` node is configured to run the ``salt-jenkins`` state tree using the ``2016.3`` branch of the ``salt-jenkins`` repository.

-**Note: The "master" branch of the "salt-jenkins" repository is used to test the "develop" branch of Salt.**
+**Note: The "master" branch of the "salt-jenkins" repository was renamed to develop. "salt-jenkins" branches are now a 1 to 1 map with Salt branches.**

 Which Salt Jenkins Branch?
 --------------------------

-GitHub will open pull requests against Salt Jenkins's main branch, ``master``, by default.
+GitHub will open pull requests against Salt Jenkins's main branch, ``develop``, by default.
 Contributions to the Salt Jenkins state tree should be added to the oldest supported branch that requires the change.

 For example, imagine a new execution module was added to the ``develop`` branch in Salt, along with tests for the new module.
 The new module requires a dependency that is not currently installed by the Salt Jenkins states.
-The new state(s) would need to be added to the ``master`` branch of Salt Jenkins.
+The new state(s) would need to be added to the ``develop`` branch of Salt Jenkins.

 If new tests are written against an older release branch in Salt, such as the ``2016.11`` branch, then the change for the Salt Jenkins states needs to also be submitted against the ``2016.11`` branch in the